Vittor-Javidan/EarthLog/docs/tasks.md

 ## 2 - Basic Screens

-- Implement project creation to Project Creation Screen confirm button.
++ Implement project creation to Project Creation Screen confirm button.
-- Show all available projects on HomeScreen
++ Show all available projects on HomeScreen
-    - Show last openned project.
+    + Show last openned project.
-    - All projects must have an edit button.
 - New Screens needed:
     - Project Edit Screen
         - Show the project settings that are allow to be edited.